-Threads of Hope
+Threads of Hope Closet

 As its founding project, Threads of Hope holds a special place in the heart of our founder Grace.
-Too sick and weak to attend school, Grace donated most of her brand-new back-to-school clothes to two little girls who had recently moved into Harford Family House with their family in 2011.
-That family had lost everything in a fire and after living in a motel then their car, they moved into Harford Family House.
-Too sick to deliver the clothes, Grace could not join her mom in making the delivery.
-When her mother told Grace how happy the girls were, Grace knew she'd do this work the rest of her life.
+Too sick and weak to attend school, Grace donated most of her brand-new back-to-school clothes to two little girls who had recently moved into Harford Family House with their family in 2011 after losing everything in a fire.
+After living in a motel then their car, they moved into Harford Family House.
+Harford Family House is the county's largest homeless program for in-tact families.